-In 2019, WTT will use the electronic line-calling system Hawk-Eye Live for all matches in team markets.
+In 2020, WTT will use the electronic line-calling system Hawk-Eye Live for all matches at The Greenbrier.
 While tennis audiences have grown used to seeing the Hawk-Eye challenge system over the years at major events, Hawk-Eye Live plays a very different role in the match.
-Hawk-Eye Live will make the oncourt calls, supported by only two officials - the on-court chair umpire and a review official in the Hawk-Eye booth to monitor foot faults.
+Hawk-Eye Live will make the on-court calls, supported by only two officials - the on-court chair umpire and a review official in the Hawk-Eye booth to monitor foot faults.
 The real-time ball-tracking technology determines whether a shot is in or out immediately after it has landed.
 No challenges are needed.

-With 59 matches over 18 days in eight team markets, the utilization of Hawk-Eye Live will be the most extensive implementation of electronic line-calling in tennis.
 Hawk-Eye statistical data and line-calling graphics will be incorporated into coverage on WTT's live streaming platform, WTT.tv.
 Hawk-Eye Live will also be integrated with the in-stadium LED screens as well as WTT television broadcasts.